antononcube/RakuForPrediction-book/Articles/Further-work-on-Raku-D3.js-translation.md

 - The plotting is done with D3.js

-**Remark:** The algorithms for drawing, say, Bezier curves through the random points are from trivial and D3.js does this very nicely.
+**Remark:** The algorithms for drawing, say, Bezier curves through the random points are far from trivial and D3.js does this very nicely.

 Here is an example of random mandala generation: